ktorio/ktor/README.md

 ## Reporting Issues / Support

 Please use [our issue tracker](https://youtrack.jetbrains.com/issues/KTOR) for filing feature requests and bugs.
-If you'd like to ask a question, we recommmend [StackOverflow](https://stackoverflow.com/questions/tagged/ktor) where members of the team monitor frequently.
+If you'd like to ask a question, we recommend [StackOverflow](https://stackoverflow.com/questions/tagged/ktor) where members of the team monitor frequently.

 There is also community support on the [Kotlin Slack Ktor channel](https://app.slack.com/client/T09229ZC6/C0A974TJ9)